learn-co-curriculum/rails-static-request-readme/README.md

 Should explain that every URL that we want our application to handle must map to a specific controller and action.

 When a request comes into our application, our router must pick a controller and a method in that controller that is responsible for generating a response.
+We've taught a lot of this in Sinatra so it can be a bit light here.

 Use the example of how we want to have an 'about' page on our site.
 So let's try to go there, let's just type localhost:3000/about.